narendra311777/mycode/README.md

- we can run the job periodically by using build periodically using poll scm and timestamp or we can use webhook for continuous builds. if the build is succeed then artiact is created we can store those artiacts using nexus repo or we can deploy using ansible and docker containers and run the conatiner by exporting the   port for external access. we use publish over ssh plugin for deployments using docker and ansible we can make that artifact into docker image and push that image to docker hub or future purpose of creating kubernetes and docker swarms we can use ssh-agent plugin and configure that plugin with secret key of target machine and create a stage in pipeline and run the job    ater creating artifact it will deploy the artifact into target remote system it may be dev or test or production.
+ we can run the job periodically by using build periodically using poll scm and timestamp or we can use webhook for continuous builds. if the build is succeed then artiact is created we can store those artiacts using nexus repo or we can deploy using ansible and docker containers and run the conatiner by exporting the   port for external access. we use here tomcat for webserver after artiact is successfully created it will deploy into tomcat using publish over ssh plugin or ssh-agent . we use publish over ssh plugin for deployments using docker and ansible we can make that artifact into docker image and push that image to docker hub or future purpose of creating kubernetes and docker swarms we can use ssh-agent plugin and configure that plugin with secret key of target machine and create a stage in pipeline and run the job    ater creating artifact it will deploy the artifact into target remote system it may be dev or test or production.